Class: Aws::SecretsManager::Client

 #describe_secret(params = {}) ⇒ Types::DescribeSecretResponse

 Retrieves the details of a secret.
-It does not include the encrypted fields.
-Secrets Manager only returns fields populated with a value in the response.
+It does not include the encrypted secret value.
+Secrets Manager only returns fields that have a value in the response.

 #get_random_password(params = {}) ⇒ Types::GetRandomPasswordResponse